Mini Lava Cakes

 • Add in chocolate and flour.
 Use a spatula to gently fold in the melted chocolate and flour.
 Make sure the flour is fully absorbed in order to avoid clumping.

 • Bake.
 Pour batter evenly into prepared ramekins.
-Bake for about 11 minutes or until your liking.
+Bake for about 11 minutes or until your liking (depending on your particular oven).
+The edges should look set and slightly puffed, while the centers still appear soft and slightly jiggly.

 • Rest Cakes.
-Rest cakes for just a minute.
-Then carefully remove cakes from ramekins by shaking them upside down onto serving plates.
+Rest cakes for just one minute.
+Then carefully run a knife around the edges (if needed), invert onto small plates, and lift off the ramekins.
 Use a towel to handle ramekins as they will still be hot!

 Notes